fricciardi/datetime2/docs/interface.rst

    corresponding to the moment of the day identified by the time object, the second is null for naive time objects, or is a fraction of day to be added to UTC to get the time of day object.

+.. classmethod:: time_interval_class.from_fractional_days(fractional_days)

+   Return a time interval object that corresponds to the interval identified by the given number of possibly fractional days.

+.. method:: time_interval_obj.to_fractional_days()

+   Return a possibly fractional number of days that corresponds to the time interval represented by the object.

 Inner workings